 Human Chorionic Gonadotropin in Pregnancy

 hCG levels can be monitored through a blood test.
 Quantitative beta hCG levels are determined every 48 hours to monitor pregnancies that are considered high risk.
 If the levels do not increase at the expected rate, the pregnancy is considered threatened.
-Slow rising hCG levels may indicate a non-viable intrauterine pregnancy, or may indicate an ectopic pregnancy has occurred.
+Slow rising hCG levels may indicate a non-viable intrauterine pregnancy or may indicate an ectopic pregnancy has occurred.
 You can read this article that examines more insight and research into non-doubling hCG levels.

 When an egg is fertilized and implants in any location other than the uterus, the pregnancy is considered ectopic.
 "An ectopic pregnancy accounts for 1-2% of all pregnancies," says Dr. Tami Prince, an OBGYN at the Women's Health and Wellness Center of Georgia in Greensboro, Georgia.
 "They represent 2.7% of all pregnancy-related deaths according to the CDC and ACOG.
 90% of ectopic pregnancies occur in the Fallopian tubes."
 Other times, a pregnancy may implant in the abdomen, in an ovary, or on the cervix—these cases are much rarer than a tubal pregnancy.

 This calculator will determine your doubling time and compare it to the average.